 Kitchen Tools

-- Plastic wrap: I like wrapping the sushi mat with a layer of plastic wrap for easy clean up.
+- Plastic wrap: I like wrapping the sushi mat with a layer of plastic wrap for easy cleanup.

 - Sharp knife: use a sharp knife to cut the sushi.
 Do not use a serrated knife.